 Prepare for Closing

-Once there is a final commitment is granted then the attorney does a title search and prepares the documents for closing.
+Prior to the time the final commitment is granted the the attorney does a title search and prepares the documents for closing.
 This usually takes about a week to process.
-The attorney will also be preparing the HUD Settlement statement for the closing.
+The attorney will also be preparing the "CD" which stands for Closing Disclosure.
+The CD contains all the costs for the closing.
 The attorney should indicate to you a day before closing what to bring in for closing costs.
 This is usually a good ball park figure and you will want to be prepared with a personal check if you are under.

 This is also where you go back and pick an insurance company to obtain a “binder.”
 The binder is basically a receipt that states you paid for the policy (usually paid one year in advance) that is bound on the day of closing.